RomanBoegli/godbbench/README.md

 <h6 align="center">Automation Bash Script Usage</h6>

 https://user-images.githubusercontent.com/22320200/165150973-483eafcf-9be0-4c8a-b6e4-ba19c21e9fa7.mp4

+Optionally, the script is also able to set-up and tear-down the dockerized database instances before respectively after each multiplicity iteration.
+This ensures equal container conditions for each benchmarking procedure.

 ## Showcase
 Two examples of custom scripts already exist in this repository.
 The first is named [`merchant`](./scripts/merchant/) and represents the popular data scenario of a merchandising company that sells products from suppliers to their customers using orders.
 This use case is predestinated for a relational DBMS since due to its popular nature it is well understood and can concludingly be modeled as a database schema (see ERD image in chapter [Relational Database Systems](#relational-database-systems)).
 Alternations to this schema are rather unlikely which makes it legitimately rigid.
 Therefore one must state that running benchmarks using this biased data scenario does not provide valuable insights when comparing relational and graph-based DBMS.
 The reason why the `merchant` script nonetheless exists in this repository simply serves the act of establishing an understanding of how to write such custom scripts.
 However, this script will be disregarded during the showcase.